SE-UP/RSE-UP/chapters/intro_snakemake.md

 ### Installation of a development version via pip

-If you want to quickly try out an unreleased version from the snakemake repository (which you cannot get via bioconda, yet), for example to check whether a bug fix works for you workflow, you can get the current state of the main branch with:
+If you want to quickly try out an unreleased version (for example, to check whether a bug fix works for your workflow) from the snakemake repository (which you cannot get via bioconda, yet), you can get the current state of the main branch with:

 ```bash